deejay2206/LTL-based-Runtime-Verification/README.md

 At this phase, we formulate the linear temporal logic (LTL) properties for our runtime verification of the digital twin-based satellite infrastructure.
 The formulae serves as property to be declared in our runtime monitor.
 Given the transition system (TS) and LTL formula ***φ***, we can check if ***φ*** holds in the TS or not.

 # Phase V: Runtime Checking

+Split the test data into number of traffic the runtime monitor can process using the [model_split script]() with the command python3

+Build a model of the system using the captured packets and run as a digital twin of the system using the [dt_script]() with the command python3

+Perform the runtime verification checking

+Output the result